nevergiveuptillu/practice/practice.md

       - mail
       - message
       - date time information
 - git add . -- all changes to staging directory
+- git log --oneline
+- HEAD --- latest commit which is done by us
+- git allways shows the latest commited info
 -